saashqdev/intake/src/docs/services/database-service.md

   </tbody>
 </table>

-> ℹ️ All credentials are managed by dFlow.
+> ℹ️ All credentials are managed by inTake.
 For security reasons, editing is
 > disabled.

 ---